Finleth/mfour-crud-api/README.md

 After you have done this, from the command line, `cd` into the project's repository and run `composer install`.

 Next, set up the `.env` file.
 Take the `.env.example` file and make a duplicate, renaming the duplicate to `.env`.
 Within the `.env` file, set the DB_* variables to the appropriate host, database, user, password, and port (if necessary).
 You can also update the API_KEY to any value of your choosing.
-I left my value in the example file to make the setup faster.
+I left my value in the example file to make the setup faster (obviously this wouldn't be put into a production application, but I figured it's okay since this application only runs on my local.
+If I deployed to a server I'd change the API_KEY on the server).

 Run the following command to generate the laravel application key: